chevere/docs/components/Router.md

 Note that controllers in the alleged route must define the same base wildcard parameters.

-### Generating Router
+## Generating Router

-Routing component allows to parse a directory using the build-in tooling to generate a Router.
+The Router can be easily generated using the built-in tooling.

-#### RoutingDescriptorsMaker
+### RoutingDescriptorsMaker

-The RoutingDescriptorsMaker component create the routing descriptors, which is the collection of routes interpreted from the file system.
+The RoutingDescriptorsMaker component create the routing descriptors, which is the collection of routes interpreted from the filesystem.

 [RoutingDescriptorsInterface](../reference/Chevere/Interfaces/Routing/RoutingDescriptorsInterface.md) describes the interface for the component in charge of defining a RoutingDescriptorsMaker.